Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Don't look at price first.

-Look at your options first, and then buy the highest quality tent you can afford!
+Select the features that really matter to you, and then buy the highest quality tent you can afford.

-So here I am, to give you even more advice to kick around before you get overly enthusiastic and plunk your money down for a tent which you will regret bitterly when Mother Nature shows her true colors.
+So here I am, about to give you some hard earned advice to kick around before you get overly enthusiastic and plunk your money down for a tent which you will regret bitterly when Mother Nature shows her true colors.

-Assuming that you've done your background reading and understand the basic components of every tent, let's forge ahead and look at tent designs from two angles: size, and structure.
+Assuming that you've done your background reading above, and understand the basic components of every tent (that's what those links above are for), let's forge ahead and look at tent designs from two angles:

 First we translate those 2 angles into gear speak: